 Your health is our #1 mission!
-Purchase an Air Zermatt Rescue Card and protect yourself with cover for emergencies of all kinds.
+The Air Zermatt Rescue Card provides the safety missing from your compulsory accident and health insurance.

 Little Lian falls into the depths

 Lian's family is enjoying their winter holidays in Bellwald when 1.5-year-old Lian as the youngest of the two children, suddenly falls two metres through the snow-covered hole.
 Lian is in great pain.
 His mother can calm him down somewhat, but as a trained nurse she is quickly aware that his thigh must be broken.
 The parents realize at this moment that an emergency call must be made.

 The Air Zermatt helicopter and its rescue crew are on their way to the scene of the accident in Bellwald.
 Due to the limited space in the helicopter and Lian’s age and size, stabilizing his leg and even the rescue itself pose a challenge for the well-rehearsed team.
 Only a short time later, the rescue helicopter flies to the children's hospital in Bern.
 The thigh fracture is successfully treated, but it still takes weeks of rest, recovery and muscle building until Lian can return to his normal daily routine.
 Just a few weeks later, Lian and his older brother are already playing rescue missions themselves and the parents are grateful that their son is getting better every day.

 "We would like to thank everyone who helped and the entire Air Zermatt crew for their wonderful care and support," says Lian's family.